-Table 22: Basel III Common Equity Tier I Disclosure Template (With Transitional Adjustments) [continued]

-Commo on Equity Tier I capital: instruments and reserves as at June 30, 2020 (P'000) Additio nal Tier I capital: instruments 53 Investments in own Tier II instruments - 54 Reciprocal cross-holdings in Tier II instruments - 55 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above the 10% threshold). - 56 Significant investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions). - 57 National specific regulatory adjustments - 58 Total regulatory adjustments to Tier II capital - 59 Tier II capital (T2) 912,234 60 Total capital (TC = T1 + T2) 3,940,478 61 Total risk-weighted assets 18,437,824

-Capital ratios and buffers 62 Common Equity Tier I (as a percentage of risk weighted assets) 16.42% 63 Tier I (as a percentage of risk-weighted assets) 16.42% 64 Total capital (as a percentage of risk weighted assets) 21.37% 65 Institution specific buffer requirement (minimum CET1 CAPITAL requirement plus capital conserva- tion buffer plus countercyclical buffer requirements plus G-SIB buffer requirement, expressed as a percentage of risk weighted assets) - 66 of which: capital conservation buffer requirement - 67 of which: bank specific countercyclical buffer requirement - 68 of which: G-SIB buffer requirement - 69

-Common Equity Tier I available to meet buffers (as a percentage of risk weighted assets) National Common Equity Tier I minimum ratio (if different from Basel III minimum) - National Tier I minimum ratio (if different from Basel III minimum) - National total capital minimum ratio (if different from Basel III minimum) - below the thresholds for deduction (before risk-weighting) Non-significant investments in the capital of other financials - Significant investments in the common stock of financials - Mortgage servicing rights (net of related tax liability) - Deferred tax assets arising from temporary differences (net of related tax liability) - le caps on the inclusion of provisions in Tier II Provisions eligible for inclusion in Tier II in respect of exposures subject to standardised approach (prior to application of cap) 199,341 Cap on inclusion of provisions in Tier II under standardised approach 199,341 Provisions eligible for inclusion in Tier II in respect of exposures subject to internal ratings-based ap- proach (prior to application of cap) - Cap for inclusion of provisions in Tier II under internal ratings-based approach - National Common Equity Tier I minimum ratio (if different from Basel III minimum)National Tier I minimum ratio (if different from Basel III minimum)National total capital minimum ratio (if different from Basel III minimum)National total capital minimum ratio (if different from Basel III minimum)selow the thresholds for deduction (before risk-weighting)Non-significant investments in the capital of other financialsSignificant investments in the common stock of financialsMortgage servicing rights (net of related tax liability)Deferred tax assets arising from temporary differences (net of related tax liability)Ile caps on the inclusion of provisions in Tier IIProvisions eligible for inclusion in Tier II in respect of exposures subject to standardised approach (prior to application of cap)Cap on inclusion of provisions in Tier II in respect of exposures subject to internal ratings-based ap- proach (prior to application of cap)
+Com mon Equity Tier I capital: instruments and reserves as at June 30, 2021 (P'000) 56.
+Significant investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions).
+57. National specific regulatory adjustments 58.
+Total regulatory adjustments to Tier II capital 59.
+Tier II capital (T2) 588,893 60.
+Total capital (TC = T1 + T2) 3,184,366 61.
+Total risk-weighted assets 17,728,336 Capi tal ratios and buffers 62.
+Common Equity Tier I (as a percentage of risk weighted assets) 14.64% 63.
+Tier I (as a percentage of risk-weighted assets) 14.64% 64.
+Total capital (as a percentage of risk weighted assets) 17.96% 65.
+Institution specific buffer requirement (minimum CET1 CAPITAL requirement plus capital conservation buffer plus countercyclical buffer requirements plus G-SIB buffer requirement, expressed as a percentage of risk weighted assets) 66. of which: capital conservation buffer requirement 67. of which: bank specific countercyclical buffer requirement 68. of which: G-SIB buffer requirement 69.
+Com mon Equity Tier I available to meet buffers (as a percentage of risk weighted assets) 70.
+National Common Equity Tier I minimum ratio (if different from Basel III minimum) 71.
+National Tier I minimum ratio (if different from Basel III minimum) 72.
+National total capital minimum ratio (if different from Basel III minimum) Amo unts below the thresholds for deduction (before risk-weighting) 73.
+Non-significant investments in the capital of other financials 74.
+Significant investments in the common stock of financials 75.
+Mortgage servicing rights (net of related tax liability) 76.
+Deferred tax assets arising from temporary differences (net of related tax liability) Annl icable caps on the inclusion of provisions in Tier II 77.
+Provisions eligible for inclusion in Tier II in respect of exposures subject to standardised approach 100051 70 (prior to application of cap) 190,251 78.
+Cap on inclusion of provisions in Tier II under standardised approach 190,251 79.
+Provisions eligible for inclusion in Tier II in respect of exposures subject to internal ratings-based approach (prior to application of cap) 80.
+Cap for inclusion of provisions in Tier II under internal ratings-based approach Сарі tal instruments subject to phase-out arrangements (only applicable between 1 Jan 2015 and 1 Jan 2 2020) 81.
+Current cap on CET1 CAPITAL instruments subject to phase out arrangements 82.
+Amount excluded from CET1 CAPITAL due to cap (excess over cap after redemptions and maturities) 83.
+Current cap on AT1 instruments subject to phase out arrangements 84.
+Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) 85.
+Current cap on T2 instruments subject to phase out arrangements

-Table 22: Basel III Common Equity Tier I Disclosure Template (With Transitional Adjustments) [continued]

-Commo n Equity Tier I capital: instruments and reserves as at June 30, 2020 (P'000) Capital instruments subject to phase - out arrangements (only applicable between 1 Jan 2015 and 1 Jan 2020) 81 Current cap on CET1 CAPITAL instruments subject to phase out arrangements - 82 Amount excluded from CET1 CAPITAL due to cap (excess over cap after redemptions and maturities) - 83 Current cap on AT1 instruments subject to phase out arrangements - 84 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) - 85 Current cap on T2 instruments subject to phase out arrangements - 86 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) -